H3llKa1ser/IT-and-Security-101/Networking/Domain Name System (DNS).md

 #### 10) CAA Record: Specifies which certificate authorities are allowed to issue SSL certificates for a domain

+# DNS request and response process

+### Here's a simplified example of a DNS request and response process:

+1. **DNS Request**:
+   - Suppose a user wants to access a website by typing its domain name into their web browser, for example, "www.example.com."
+   - The user's device, typically a computer or smartphone, sends a DNS query to a DNS resolver (usually provided by the user's Internet Service Provider or ISP).
+This query asks the resolver to translate the domain name "www.example.com" into an IP address.

+2. **DNS Resolution**:
+   - The DNS resolver receives the query and checks its cache to see if it already has the corresponding IP address for "www.example.com."
+If it does, it returns the IP address to the user's device, and the process ends here.
+   - If the resolver doesn't have the IP address in its cache, it acts as a client itself and sends a DNS query to the root name servers, asking for the IP address of the authoritative name servers responsible for the ".com" top-level domain.

+3. **Root Name Servers**:
+   - The root name servers respond to the resolver's query with the IP addresses of the name servers responsible for the ".com" top-level domain.

+4. **Top-Level Domain (TLD) Name Servers**:
+   - The resolver then sends a query to one of the name servers responsible for the ".com" TLD, asking for the IP address of the authoritative name servers for "example.com."

+5. **Authoritative Name Servers**:
+   - The ".com" name server responds with the IP addresses of the name servers authoritative for the "example.com" domain.
+   - The resolver then sends a query directly to one of these authoritative name servers, asking for the IP address of "www.example.com."

+6. **Final Response**:
+   - The authoritative name server for "example.com" responds to the resolver's query with the IP address of "www.example.com."
+   - The resolver caches this IP address for future use and sends it back to the user's device.
+   - Now equipped with the IP address, the user's device can establish a connection to the web server hosting "www.example.com" and retrieve the requested web page.

+### Throughout this process, various DNS servers communicate to resolve the domain name into its corresponding IP address, allowing the user's device to access the desired website.

 # Key Terms

 ### Resolver: A DNS client that sends DNS messages to obtain information about the requested domain name space